ploomber/soopervisor/doc/kubernetes.rst

 This command runs a few checks to make sure your pipeline is good to go, and then generates the Argo's YAML spec.
-Before running your workflow, you have to make sure the source code is available to the Pods, there are many approaches to do this; Soopervisor implements a simple one, it uses ``kubectl`` to upload the code to the cluster, you can enable this using:
+Before running your workflow, you have to make sure the source code is available in the Pods, Soopervisor implements a simple approach: it uses ``kubectl`` to directly upload the code to a cluster shared disk.
+However, you can customize this process to suit your needs.

+To upload the code using the cli:

 .. code-block::

     soopervisor export --upload

-Once you upload your source code.You can execute the workflow with:
+Once you upload your project.
+You can execute the workflow with:

 .. code-block:: sh